-If you've been charged with a crime and the charge was dismissed, it may be possible to have that charge removed from your criminal record (and from criminal background databases) by a process called Expungement.
+If you've been charged with a crime and the charge was dismissed, it may be possible to have that misdemeanor or felony charge removed from your criminal record (and from criminal background databases) by a process called Expungement.
 When a charge is alleged, it will appear on an individual's criminal history and, even if an order of nolle prosequi or for dismissal is entered, the charge will remain on an individual's criminal background.
 Charges are dropped for many reasons and §19.2-392.2 of the Code of Virginia was enacted to help innocent people avoid the hindrance of a charge affecting their ability to obtain and maintain employment and to obtain credit.
-Contact our Fairfax Expungement Lawyer to discuss having the charge removed from your record.
+Contact our Expungement Lawyer to discuss having the charge removed from your record.
 We handle expungement matters in Fairfax County.
 We offer a Free Consultation to discuss your case.
 Give us a call or use the contact form below.

 The expungement process commences after the case is resolved and you have decided you wish to have the charge removed from your record.
 You can do an expungement two different ways: Do it yourself or have a lawyer do the expungement for you.
 We always recommend that you hire an attorney to do the expungement so that it's done correctly.
 In addition, having a lawyer for your expungement will take the pressure off of you to figure out the process.